Southeastern Freight Lines Jobs: Driver Pay, Requirements, and Reviews

 Although Southeastern Freight Lines doesn’t list salaries on the company website or in job descriptions, pay rates seem quite competitive.

-According to Indeed, the average truck driver at SEFL earns $56,276 per year.
+According to Indeed, the average truck driver at SEFL earns $50,780 per year.
 Local drivers earn approximately $26.64 an hour.
-This is significantly more than the median pay for truck drivers in the U.S., $47,130 per year, or $22.66 per hour.
+By comparison, the median salary for heavy and tractor-trailer truck drivers is $48,310 per year ($23.23 per hour).